mvicens/typrod/README.md

 }]);
 ```

-But it has a quirk: TPD components' ETC (more info after) will be exactly duplicated.
+But it has a quirk: TPD components' ETCs (more info after) will be exactly duplicated.

 #### TPD property